py2ai/py2ai.github.io/_posts/2020-12-14-Audio-plot-in-five-llines.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: audio_in_five_lines
-summary: How to get audio data from the microphone
+description: How to get audio data from the microphone
 ---
 Hi friends!
 Install pyshine version 0.0.6 in Windows OS as: